TEDCO

 Non Equity Assistance in 2023

-Kubanda Cryotherapy specializes in providing minimally invasive, non-surgical treatments for lumps, bumps, and cancers in pets.
-The company has developed a custom-designed cryosystem that includes a cryoprobe and a gas-control module, allowing for precise temperature modulation.
-This innovative system employs freezing cycles that have been proven effective in shrinking and killing tumors.
-By offering a point-of-care solution, Kubanda Cryotherapy enables veterinarians and pet owners to access quality care for their pets without the need for surgical interventions.
+Kubanda Cryotherapy specializes in minimally invasive, non-surgical treatments for lumps, bumps, and cancers in pets.
+The company has developed an innovative cryoablation technology that utilizes a custom-designed cryosystem, featuring a cryoprobe and a gas-control module to precisely modulate temperature.
+This system employs controlled freezing cycles that have been demonstrated to effectively shrink and eliminate tumors.
+By providing a point-of-care solution, Kubanda Cryotherapy enables veterinarians and pet owners to access high-quality care for their animals without the need for surgical procedures.

 Djit Medtech